 What Is Sustainability?

 1) the ability to be sustained, supported, upheld, or confirmed.

 2) Environmental Science. the quality of not being harmful to the environment or depleting natural resources, and thereby supporting long-term ecological balance.

-If you want more drastic lifestyle change suggestion, I applaud you!
-And you’ll also need to find a more in-depth resource than this one.
+If you want more drastic lifestyle change suggestions, I applaud you!
+Unfortunately, you’ll probably need to find a more in-depth resource than this one.
 Anyway, here are 61 ways to be more sustainable!

 1. Compost perishable food scraps

 Did you know that over 20 percent of all trash in US landfills is wasted food and organic matter?
 And don’t even get me started on the fact that between 30-40 percent of the food supply in our country turns into waste.